No Win, No Fee (818) 990-8300

 • Description of what happened.

-• Names of those involved and any witnesses present.
+• Names of those involved.

 • How the harassment affected you.